vegaprotocol/specs/specs/0037-pegged-orders.md

 * Switch a market from auction to continuous trading to make sure the orders are unparked.
 * Try to insert non LIMIT orders and make sure they are rejected.
 * Test where both buy and sell orders are pegged against a mid which is not a whole number.
+* Check that a repriced pegged order does not have the version value incremented.